Women's suffrage: France

 The April 21, 1944 ordinance of the French Committee of National Liberation, confirmed in October 1944 by the French provisional government, extended the suffrage to French women.
-The first elections with female participation were the municipal elections of April 29, 1945 and the parliamentary elections of October 21, 1945.
-"Indigenous Muslim" women in French Algeria also known as Colonial Algeria, had to wait until a July 3, 1958 decree.
+The first elections with female participation were the municipal elections of April 29, 1945 and the parliamentary elections of 21 October 1945.
+"Indigenous Muslim" women in French Algeria also known as Colonial Algeria, had to wait until a July 3, 1958, decree.

 Although several countries had started extending suffrage to women from the end of the 19th century, France was one of the last countries to do so in Europe.
 In fact, the Napoleonic Code declares the legal and political incapacity of women, which blocked attempts to give women political rights.
 First feminist claims started emerging during the French Revolution in 1789.
 Condorcet expressed his support for women's right to vote in an article published in Journal de la Société de 1789, but his project failed.
+On 17 January 1913, Marie Denizard was the first woman to stand as a candidate in a French presidential election but the state refused to acknowledge her.
 After World War I, French women continued demanding political rights, and despite the Chamber of Deputies being in favor, the Senate continuously refused to analyze the law proposal.
-Surprisingly, the political left, who were generally supportive of women's emancipation, repeatedly opposed the right to vote for women because they would support conservative positions.
+Socialists, and more generally, the political left repeatedly opposed the right to vote for women because they feared their more conservative preferences and their "domination" by priests.
 It was only after World War II that women were granted political rights.